Pisces-Project/Pisces-Geometry/docs/source/index.rst

 ============

 PyMetric is written for Python 3.8+ (with continued support for older versions).
-For detailed installation instructions and a quick start guide, please see the :ref:`getting_started` page.
+For detailed installation instructions and a quick start guide, please see the :ref:`quickstart` page.

 Resources
 =========